stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 # Security Considerations

-The original NOTIFY specification ({{!RFC1996}}) sidesteps most security issues by not relying on the information in the NOTIFY message in any way but instead only use it to set the timer until the next scheduled check (for the SOA record) to zero.
-Therefore it is impossible to affect the behaviour of the recipient of the NOTIFY other than by changing the timing for when different checks are initiated.
+The original NOTIFY specification sidesteps most security issues by not relying on the information in the NOTIFY message in any way, and instead only using it to "enter the state it would if the zone's refresh timer had expired" ({{Section 4.7 of !RFC1996}}).

-This mechanism and security model is reused for all the generalized NOTIFY messages.
+It therefore seems impossible to affect the behaviour of the recipient of the NOTIFY other than by hastening the timing for when different checks are initiated.
+This security model is reused for generalized NOTIFY messages.

-Another consideration is whether generalized DNS Notifications can be used as an amplification attack.
-The answer seems to be "no", because the size of the generalized NOTIFY messages is mostly equal to the size of the response and it is also mostly equal to the size of the resulting outbound query (for the child zone's CDS or CSYNC RRset).

-Hence the amplification attack potential of generalized Notifications is the same as for the original NOTIFY(SOA), which has never been found to be useful for amplification attacks.

-In any case, NOTIFY consumers MAY configure rate limits to address concerns about the impact of unsolicited NOTIFY messages.
+The receipt of a notification message will, in general, cause the receiving party to cause an outbound query for the records of interest (for example, NOTIFY(CDS) will cause CDS/CDNSKEY queries).
+When performed via port 53, the size of these queries is comparable to that of the notification messages themselves, rendering any amplfication attempts futile.

+However, when the outgoing query occurs via encrypted transport, some amplification is possible, both with respect to bandwidth and computational resources.
+Receivers therefore MUST implement rate limiting for notification processing.
+It is RECOMMENDED to configure rate limiting independently for both the notification's source IP address and the name of the zone that is conveyed in the notification message (e.g., the child zone).

 # IANA Considerations